SAMPLE PREPARATION: Casting

 - Please review these illustrative slides (pdf).

 - Use permanent marker to trace the outer and inner edges of the washer onto the middle of the aluminum plate.
-The outer circle marks the diameter of the teflon mold, the inner circle marks the analytical sweet spot.
+The outer circle will mark the edge of the epoxy mount, and the inner circle marks the corresponding analytical sweet spot.
+All analytical targets and standard grains need to end up within the inner circle.

-- Place a strip of sealant putty around the base of the mold to prevent epoxy from leaking out.
+- Push the coil of sealant putty into the corner between the side of the mold and the plate to prevent epoxy from leaking under the mold.

 Mix the epoxy:

-- For Buehler EpoxyCure® 2, measure the resin and hardener at a 5:1 ratio into a small disposable cup.
+- For Struers EpoFix, measure the resin and hardener at a ratio of 6.25 : 0.75 into a small disposable cup.

-- Immediately begin gentle mixing with a small metal or plastic stirrer (e.g. drink stirrer), avoid wood or hollow stirrers as they will introduce air bubbles to the epoxy.
+- Immediately begin gently mixing with a small metal or plastic stirrer (e.g. drink stirrer).
+Avoid wood or hollow stirrers as they will introduce air bubbles to the epoxy.
 It is critical to avoid introducing air bubbles to the mixture; stir gently without lifting the tip of the stirring rod out of the epoxy.

 - You will see stringy polymers begin to form.
 Continue stirring until the strings disappear.